-It’s a bike traveler’s worst nightmare: You pop into a roadside shop for a cold drink and a quick snack, and when you return your beloved trusty steed is nowhere to be found!
-Your bike has been stolen, along with all your gear, leaving you stranded and completely unprepared somewhere far from home. 🙁
+It’s a bike traveler’s worst nightmare: You pop into a roadside shop for a cold drink, and when you return your beloved steed is nowhere to be found!
+Your bike has been stolen, along with all your gear, leaving you stranded very far from home. 🙁

 There’s no single best answer (sorry to break it to you).
 Reasonable people make different decisions.
 Heck, even the same person might make different decisions on different days depending on how anxious or relaxed they happen to feel.
-Some folks like to “follow their gut” while others want a system so they don’t have to think about it every time.
+Some folks like to “follow their gut” while others want a system.
 Yay for personality differences!